 Tracy Cowart and Alastair Thompson, co-directors

-The Amherst Early Music Festival welcomes the public free of charge to the Festival's Early Music and Instrument Exhibition.
-You'll see instruments for playing Medieval, Renaissance and Baroque Music, including recorders, flutes, percussion, strings, and keyboards, as well as musical accessories, books, and modern and facsimile editions.
-Players, parents, and teachers are invited to try out historical instruments and talk to makers and vendors from the U.S., Canada, and Australia.
+The Amherst Early Music Festival welcomes the public free of charge to the Festival's Early Music & Instrument Exhibition.
+You'll see instruments for playing Medieval, Renaissance, and Baroque Music - including recorders, flutes, percussion, strings, and keyboards, as well as musical accessories, books, and modern & facsimile editions.
+Players, parents, and teachers are invited to learn about historical instruments and talk to makers and vendors from the U.S., Canada, and Australia.

 American Recorder Society

 Boaz Berney - Historical Flutes

 Harpsichord Clearing House